 The rules for plasma are the opposite of those for Rh.
 A universal plasma donor will have type AB blood.

 Before a person receives donated blood, doctors will check that this blood is compatible.
-Giving someone the wrong blood type can lead to potentially life-threatening reactions and complications.
+Giving someone the wrong blood type can lead to potentially

 If someone with group B antigen receives red blood cells from someone with group A antigen, their body will launch an immune response and reject the transfusion.
 The anti-A antibody in the recipient’s plasma will attack and destroy the A antigen donor red blood cells.